Skip to main content

 • tolfenpyrad (Torac): 17 to 21 fl oz/A; PHI 1d, REI 12h, Bee: H, Group 21A.

-Cabbage Looper (Trichoplusia ni), Diamondback Moth (Plutella xylostella) and Imported Cabbageworm (Pieris rapae)
+Cabbage Looper (Trichoplusia ni), Diamondback Moth (Plutella xylostella), and Imported Cabbageworm (Pieris rapae)

 Imported cabbageworm (ICW) is the offspring of the cabbage butterfly, a daytime flyer often visible in brassica fields.
-The wings are white, and the forewing has a dark border and 1-2 round black spots.
+Wings are white, and the forewing has a dark border and 1-2 round black spots.
 Eggs, laid singly on leaves, are about 0.125 in. long, light green or yellow, and slightly elongated, standing upright.
-Imported cabbageworm caterpillars are gray-green with a thin yellow line down the back, slightly fuzzy, reach 1.25 in. long, and are sluggish when touched.
+ICW caterpillars are gray-green with a thin yellow line down the back, slightly fuzzy, reach 1.25 in. long, and are sluggish when touched.
 Feeding and resting occur on the underside of leaves, and larvae feed more heavily in the center or head of cabbage or broccoli.
 Damage includes round or ragged feeding holes and deposits of wet, green or brownish frass.
 The overwintering stage is the chrysalis (pupa), which is green or brown, smooth, with 3 pointed ridges on its back.
-There are 3-4 generations per year, with adults first appearing in May.
+There are 3-4 generations per year with adults first appearing in May.

 Diamondback moth (DBM) adults are small (<0.5 in.), light brown with a yellow diamond-shaped marking, and rest with their wings folded together like a tent.
 Adult moths are active at dusk and during the night.
-Caterpillars reach a length of 3/4 inch, are light green, and are segmented and pointed at both ends.
-When disturbed, they wiggle vigorously and may drop off the plant on a string of silk.
+Caterpillars reach a length of 3/4 in., are light green, and are segmented and pointed at both ends.
+When disturbed they wiggle vigorously and may drop off the plant on a string of silk.
 Feeding causes small, round holes and tends to be spread across the foliage rather than concentrated in the head.

 Do not use less than 50 gal spray material/A; higher volumes provide better coverage.
 Better coverage of lower leaf surfaces can be achieved by using drop nozzles.
 Use a spreader-sticker.
 Use selective materials to spare beneficials that help control aphids and caterpillars.
 DBM has become resistant to many synthetic and microbial insecticides.
-Even if you are getting excellent control of this pest with the materials presently being used, you should alternate between effective materials to retard development of resistance.
+Even if you are getting excellent control of this pest with the materials presently being used, you should alternate between effective materials to slow development of resistance.
 Newer materials and the aizawai strain of Bacillus thuringiensis will usually provide better control of resistant DBM than older products.
 Use transplants grown in New England to avoid importing DBM that have already developed resistance to one or more classes of insecticides.

 • acephate (Orthene 97): 1 lb/A; PHI 14d, REI 24h, Bee: H, Group 1B.
 For Brussels sprouts and cauliflower only.
 DBM has developed resistance in some areas.